SamShojaiRahnama/BurgerFrenzySimulator-Game/README.md

 # **BurgerFeenzy Simulator**

 **BurgerFeenzy Simulator** is a dynamic burger order simulation game developed using Java and JavaFX.
 The game is designed with accessibility in mind and provides a competitive edge through experience points (XP).
-The project was developed with a strong focus on **Object-Oriented Design (OOD)** principles and incorporates multiple design patterns to ensure a maintainable, scalable, and enjoyable game experience.
+The project was developed with a strong focus on **Object-Oriented Programming (OOP)** principles and incorporates multiple design patterns to ensure a maintainable, scalable, and enjoyable game experience.

 ## **Project Overview**